Demiux2/CTrigL/doc/arccos.md

 # arccos()

 Arccos or inverse cosine is a trigonometrical function which has 1 parameter,`x`.
-The complete function name is `double arccos(double x)`, which needs an double type input and outputs a double type result.
+The complete function prototype is `dobule arccos(double x)`, which needs an double type input and outputs a double type result.

 ## Code example
 ```